dtao/SublimeBucket/README.md

 developer on the Bitbucket team), you can add the domain(s) for those environment to this list.

+## Why is this on GitHub?
+Don't you work for Bitbucket?

+GitHub is for toy projects (like this) while Bitbucket is for Serious Work™.

+Just kidding.
+I didn't have enough Python projects on GitHub.

 [1]: https://github.com/wbond/package_control_channel/pull/5998
 [2]: https://packagecontrol.io/